top of page

 "Great guy with complete knowledge of Mercedes.
 Gave very valuable advice for the repairs."

-In the event that a fault occurs, an instrument panel light may or may not give indication that there's a problem; however, a ‘fault code’ will surely be logged in the ECU.
-These fault codes, along with other Mercedes ECUs on the vehicle, can only be efficiently read with a 'Mercedes Star Machine'.
+If a fault occurs, an instrument panel light may or may not indicate the problem, but a ‘fault code’ will definitely be logged in the ECU.
+These fault codes, along with data from other Mercedes ECUs on the vehicle, can only be effectively read with the correct diagnostic tool with which I use.

 IMG_3053.JPG